TeeAaTeeUu/JSONway/docs/set.md

 # Set values into or create a nested JSON

-`JSONway.set` uses almost the same syntax as `JSONway.get`, but for creating the path into the given object if missing or not matching, and placing the given value at the end of the nested path.
+`JSONway.set` uses almost the same syntax as `JSONway.get`, but for creating the path in the given object if missing or not matching, and placing the given value at the end of the nested path.
 This is what `JSONway.expand` uses internally.

-Setter path can be cached and reused with `JSONway.parse`, if desired.
+Setter path can be cached and reused with `JSONway.parse`.

 ```js
 const myObject = {}